spatie/livewire-filepond/README.md

 php artisan vendor:publish --tag=livewire-filepond-assets --force
 ```

-Make sure to add this to your composer's `post-update-cmd` scripts.
+To keep the assets up to that at all times, you can add the command above to your Composer's `post-update-cmd` scripts.

 ## Testing